ashishrajsrivastava/MyDevOps/docs/Install IIS and configure Websites via DSC.md

 # Install IIS and configure IIS Websites with custom information using DSC.

-Followiing DSC Configuration Install IIS on machine and also configure websites with custom information.
+Followiing DSC Configuration installs IIS on machine and also configure websites with custom information.

 ```PowerShell
 Configuration Configure-Website